galperins4/tbw/README.md

 ```

 ## Configuration & Usage
+Note: All coins are currently leveraging core_v1 folder

 After the repository has been cloned you need to open the `config.json` / `pool.json` and change it to your liking.
-Once this has been done execute `python3 tbw.py` to start true block weight script.
+Once this has been done navigate to core_v1 or core_v2 folder and execute `python3 tbw.py` to start true block weight script.
 After the initial start up, you can run the script via `python3 tbw.py` or the pm2 command `pm2 start apps.json`

 Important! - pay_addresses and keep keys should match in config.json.
 DO NOT delete the reserve key as it is required.
 All other's can be deleted or more added.
 In addition, payment is triggered to start based on when total blocks forged / interval is an integer (with no remainder).

 As the script leverages @FaustBrians ARK python client as well as database retreival and storage classes, python 3.6+ is required.
-In addition it is  now required to run this alongside an ark/kapu relay node given the DB interaction and little reliance on the API.
+In addition it is now required to run this alongside a relay node given the DB interaction and little reliance on the API.

 ## Available Configuration Options (TRUE BLOCK WEIGHT)
-- netork: which network(options are ark, dark, kapu, dkapu, persona-t, lwf, lwf-t, oxy, oxy-t, onz, onz-t, shift, shift-t, rise, rise-t)
+- netork: which network(options are ark, dark, kapu, dkapu, persona-t, lwf, lwf-t, oxy, oxy-t, onz, onz-t, shift, shift-t, rise, rise-t, ripa)
 - start_block: script will start calculations only for blocks after specified start block
 - delegate IP: this serves as a back-up IP for the API to call to in case the localhost does not respond
 - dbusername: this is the postgresql database username nodeDB (usually your os username)